 limited to carbamazepine, efavirenz, modafinil, nevirapine, oxcarbazepine,

 phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, St. John's Wort, and

 9. Receiving any medications that are CYP3A substrates with a narrow therapeutic range

 (alfentanil, cyclosporine, dihydroergotamine, fentanyl, pimozide, quinidine, sirolimus

-- Patients may be screened for study participation though may not begin study medication
+10. Subjects may be screened for study participation though may not begin study treatment:

-non-palliative radiotherapy, 48 hours of completion of palliative radiotherapy (less
+- Within 48 hours of completion of palliative radiotherapy (≤ 10 fractions)

-- Presence of untreated brain metastases or less than or equal to 6 months from prior treatment, active neurologic symptoms or the use of prohibited medications
+11. Presence of untreated brain metastases or ≤ 6 months from prior treatment (from the

+time of enrollment), active neurologic symptoms or the use of prohibited medications

 Minimum Age: 18 Years